 - Paintings that have been found in caves from the Stone Age show saber toothed cats.

 - An ancient cave in France contains a painting of five saber toothed cats trying to fight woolly mammoths.

 - The painting reveals that from the very beginning, humans have been comparing things, and in this case, comparing two powerful animals to check who would win in a fight.

 58. Saber Toothed Cat Fun Facts – Interesting Facts About Saber Tooth Cat

 - It is known as the most vicious predator ever to have lived.

 - It used to eat very large animals like horses and camels.

-- Its canine teeth were able to grow up to the length of 11 inches each, and were so long that they protruded even when the mouth was closed.
+- Its canine teeth were able to grow up to the length of 11 inches each and were so long that they protruded even when the mouth was closed.

 - Saber toothed cats even preyed on prehistoric humans.
-Once, the skull of a hominid was found with a hole was exactly the size of one of the cat’s saber teeth.
+Once, the skull of a hominid was found with a hole that was exactly the size of one of the cat’s saber teeth.

 59. Saber Tooth Cat Cloning – Saber Tooth Cat Resurrection